darthjoel/no-kafka-test-case/README.md

 2.7-32secs with the test fetch responses included in this project.
 The node event loop cannot be blocked for that long or the consumer heartbeat requests not be sent on time.

+## Update 8/1/2016

+This issue has been resolved by:

+1. Moving to Node 4.x because lodash's merge() function, which is used by the no-kafka library during decoding, is very slow under Node 0.10 but gets much faster under Node 4.x
+1. Reducing fetch size from 13MB to 4MB.
+Decoding time is obviously proportional to fetch response size.

+I noticed during testing that message size also effects decoding time.
+A 1MB fetch response with 16b messages is decoded significantly slower than a 1MB fetch response with 1K message size.
+The bottom line is that you need to monitor event loop lag when using a high level consumer (really any Node process that has any real time requirements) because if something like decoding blocks the event loop for too long then the consumers will infinitely rebalance.

+Note a worthwhile future enhancement to the no-kafka library is to make all decoding async which would avoid this types of issues.
+However if you use the default fetch size 1MB, you shouldn't run into any issues.

 ## Running this test
     node index.js